- Long flight with toddler

 Disrupted routines and the confusion of travel can result in unhappy kids.
 This is especially true for babies and toddlers who may miss their naps or just the comforts of home.

 But what if I told you that flying with a toddler doesn’t have to be a nightmare?

-In this post I’m sharing tips I’ve learned while traveling with toddlers to make your next family vacation easier.
+In this post I’m sharing tips and essential items for traveling with toddlers to make your next family vacation easier.

 Tips for flying with a toddler